 January 9, 2018

-New York, NY—January 2, 2018—Fitzpatrick, Cella, Harper & Scinto, one of the world’s leading intellectual property law firms, announced that, effective January 1, 2018, Christopher Gerson and Damien Dombrowski have been named partners of the firm.
+New York, NY—January 2, 2018—Venable Fitzpatrick, one of the world’s leading intellectual property law firms, announced that, effective January 1, 2018, Christopher Gerson and Damien Dombrowski have been named partners of the firm.

 “We are thrilled to welcome Christopher and Damien as partners, as each works with such a wide variety of industries within their respective intellectual property practices,” said Dominick Conde, partner and member of the Management Committee.
 “Christopher and Damien are extremely talented attorneys who have contributed tremendously to our firm.”

 Christopher Gerson’s practice focuses on patent litigation relating to a number of technologies and industries, including computer processors and architecture, security and encryption software, mobile devices, digital cameras, photocopiers and printers, infrastructure equipment used in telephone networks, semiconductor technology, eye vitamin supplements for macular degeneration and hearing aid technology.
 Chris has been a member of numerous trial teams in federal courts and at the United States International Trade Commission (ITC) for various Fortune 500 clients, including leading hardware, software and telephony companies and a leading supplier of eye health products.
 He has also prepared inter partes review (IPR) petitions and successfully defended the validity of multiple patents challenged in IPR proceedings.
 Chris has a B.S.E. in electrical engineering from Princeton University and a law degree, cum laude, from NYU School of Law.